 Our worship at 10 AM on Sundays is informal, participatory, and varied.
 Childcare is provided for toddlers and preschoolers during worship.
-We provide interactive Sunday school classes for children, youth, and adults September through May.
+We provide interactive Sunday school classes for children, youth, and adults twice a month September through May.
+(See our calendar!)

 We are known in the community for our commitments to peace and justice.

 - In the 70’s the congregation settled refugees from Southeast Asia and was active in the movement for nuclear disarmament.

 - In the 80’s we provided sanctuary for a large family from El Salvador.

 - In the 90’s when Rich Buckwalter, our co-pastor, was diagnosed with ALS, the congregation changed parsonages and put an elevator in the church building to make it accessible for wheel-chair users and others.
 During that decade we also joined the Supportive Communities Network as publicly accepting and affirming of LBGTQ persons in all aspects of our congregational life.